Gilgamech/website/www/Gillogisms.md

 1. Assuming Momentum implies assuming operating in a frictionless sociological vacuum. - 2023
 1. Atheism is usually a non-label.
 People don't usually identify as atheists, instead they stop going to church, and then get called this by data-mining theologians trying to check a checkbox.
 Instead of discussing which deity might or might not control the universe and why or why not, we'd rather debate which type of cloud hosting infrastructure is best for your website, or how much light is best for your plant. / In surveys, someone who identifies as Atheist is likely to be seen as near militaristic in enforcing their viewpoints, as there are so many antagonistic labeled-atheists online.
 How would the survey results have been if instead of 'atheist' you put 'amateur farmer'? / What about the belief of 'There's no way to prove it, but between a slimmed-down Simulation Hypothesis (not a giant Universe Simulator, but just the 4d surface of a 5d rock garden, and someone tends to the waves around the rocks, being the waves that constitute our physical reality) and with virtual photons (existing based on probability/time alone) there sure is room for a larger being to influence things.
 And there seems to be an excess of synchronicity in the universe...'
 See it's so much easier to tell the surveyor 'No I'm not Catholic or Buddhist or anything else.' - 2019-2023
 1. Authoritarians try to figure out what other people are going to do, so the Authoritarian can tell the other people to do that, and in this way the other people are doing what the Authoritarian said - even if they were going to do that anyway.
 In this way the Authoritarian distorts reality to embiggen their own status at the cost of the other peoples' status - they claim that the other people would be lost without their leadership, when in reality their leadership can only ever be a waste of the other peoples' time. - 2019
+1. Ayn Rand thought Don Quixote was an ideal person, to be elevated and respected, instead of a useless idealist to be mourned. - 2024

 ### B

 1. Back seats are put into 2-door sports cars so insurance actuaries see '4 seat family car' instead of 'unsafe metal sled'. - Regular Car Reviews Brian
 1. Banks aren't just businesses - they're foundational businesses that other businesses and whole communities depend on, as a source of money. - 2023